 - Be a registered R.T.
 (R) or if you are a recent RT graduate you must pass the ARRT exam before entering the MRI program.
 You must hold current certification in CPR and verification of immunization history.

-- Note: Applicants who have an implanted device or previous injury involving metal or metalic fragments may not be able to sefely work around MRI equipment.
+- Note: Applicants who have an implanted device or previous injury involving metal or metallic fragments may not be able to safely work around MRI equipment.
 Please contact the MRI advisor with questions about implants or metallic objects.

 - Graduate from an approved radiography program with at least 2.5 gpa on a 4.0 scale.